py5coding/py5book/how_tos/use_camera3D.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 There is no actual Python package called camera3D that `from camera3D import Camera3D` is importing from.
-The reason why the previous cell works is because of some jpype import magic activated with `import jpype.imports` in the first cell.
-After the next py5 release this will be activated for you, so there will no longer be a need to import `jpype.imports` explicitly.
+The reason why the previous cell works is because of some JPype import magic that is activated when py5 is imported.

 ## Define Global Variables